KASPACOM/kaspacom-web-wallet/kaspacom-ui-components-guide.md

 # Kaspacom UI Components Guide

 ## Overview
-**kaspacom-ui** is an Angular UI Component Library for KaspaCom DeFi Applications.
+**@kaspacom/ui** is an Angular UI Component Library for KaspaCom DeFi Applications.
 This guide provides comprehensive documentation for all available components, their properties, and usage examples.

 **Version:** 1.0.40
 **Framework:** Angular 19.2.0+